scudderstevens/me/main/content/home.md

     - name: 'Netlify'
       link: { href: 'https://www.netlify.com', alt: 'site deployment and managment platform' }
       description: 'Campaign micro-sites built from code repositories and deployed to a global CDN network.'
     fullDescription: "The campaign landing page platform (CLPP) provides a robust and automated platform to build static <html> file pages.
-The platform can spin up Landing/Thank You page pairs; for paid radio, pay-per-cick or television advertisements.
-The CLPP supports campaigns for healthcare systems to individual healthcare locations, across all healthcare verticals.
+The platform can spin up Landing/Thank You page pairs for paid radio, pay-per-click or television advertisements.
+The CLPP supports campaigns from healthcare systems to individual healthcare locations, across all healthcare verticals.
     The platform is built to handle roughly 300 unique campaigns per year and up to 10,000 submissions per month.
 Form submissions are handled by the Universal Health Services Referral Registration Team.
-Name/email addresses are automatically migrated into ActiveCampaign, a customer relationship management system, for subsequent email newsletters.
-This whole process maintains end-to-end HIPAA compliance; to protect sensitive patient information, while providing actionable marketing data and a clear return on investment."
+Name and email addresses are automatically migrated into ActiveCampaign, a customer relationship management system, for subsequent email newsletters.
+This whole process maintains end-to-end HIPAA compliance to protect sensitive patient information while providing actionable marketing data and a clear return on investment."
 archived:
   - project: 'Blog Builder Platform'
     id: 'bbp'